First NYC LL144 Enforcement Actions: What We Learned

 That grace period is over.

 In late 2025, the New York State Comptroller released a scathing audit of DCWP's enforcement efforts, finding that the agency had identified only one violation among 32 surveyed companies—while the Comptroller's own auditors found at least 17 potential violations in the same group.
-The audit triggered a complete overhaul of DCWP's enforcement approach.
+The audit, available on the New York State Comptroller's website, triggered a complete overhaul of DCWP's enforcement approach.

 Since January 2026, DCWP has launched aggressive enforcement actions, issued substantial penalties, and signaled that the "warning phase" is definitively over.
-Here's what we've learned from the first wave of enforcement.
+Here's what we've learned from the first wave of enforcement actions under NYC Local Law 144, including key insights for AI hiring compliance in New York City.
+These lessons are drawn from regulatory filings, settlement summaries, and industry analyses to help employers avoid common pitfalls.

 🚨 Key Takeaway